3/7/2019

 Conference Operator

-This time I would like to remind everyone in order to ask a question, please press star then the number one on your telephone keypad.
-Again, that will be star then the number one on your telephone keypad.
+At this time, I would like to remind everyone, in order to ask a question, please press star, then the number 1 on your telephone keypad.
+Again, that will be star, then the number 1 on your telephone keypad.
 We'll pause for just a moment to compile the Q&A roster.
-We have your first question comes from the line of Christopher Horvus from JPMorgan.
+We have your first question comes from the line of Christopher Horvath from J.P.
+Morgan.
 Your line is now open.

 speaker

 Thanks.
 Good morning, Richard.
 So a question on the core margins.
-The core margins performance this quarter was much better sequentially.
-I think everyone was taken by surprise by the core margins X gas in the last quarter and now they're looking much better.
-So can you put it into context what drove that change and any commentary about how you're thinking about core margins as you
+You know, the core margins performance this quarter was much better sequentially, I think, and everyone was sort of taken by surprise by the core margins.
+X gas in the last quarter, and now they're looking much better.
+So can you put into context, you know, what sort of drove that change and any commentary about how you're thinking about, you know, core margins as you look forward?

 speaker